j0ly/FirstProject/README.md

 ### How to use:

 * Open http://yourserver/firstproject/ in a browser, from the host.
-* Sign-up some imagenary persons to the imagenary event, using imagenary credit-card numbers (no checking is done).
+* Sign-up some imaginary persons to the imaginary event, using imaginary credit-card numbers (no checking is done).
 * Take note of the ticket-number if you want to test cancelling the sign-up.
 * On the Admin page you can get a list of the people who have signed-up.
   * The credentials are: admin/password